DarshanASC6/Conversation-Bot/README.md

 13. 6/3/20, 5:08 PM.
 Just added text to speech.
 It sounds kinda lifeless, but other than that it's absolutey amazing.
 I might actually record some audio in place of text to speech.
 Hard to believe that adding text to speech was the easiest part of this project.

 14. 6/3/20, 5:27 PM.
 Everything works great, except for modifying stuff.
 Reddit gave up (I don't blame them tbh).
 Will work on food and/or mic input next.

+15. 6/3/20, 8:47 PM.
+Redditor came through in the end.
+Sorta.
+Adding stuff to arrays "works", in the sense that it adds it four times.
+Removing stuff doesn't work at all.
+But it's progress.
+Jesus, if only I knew what I was doing, this would take half as much time.

+16. 6/3/20, 10:02 PM.
+Looking back through all of these dev notes, they seem to resemble some sort of wack ass journal.
+Perhaps that's what I need in life: to write down my thoughts so that I don't dwell on them as much as I do.
+Hard to say.
+The Redditor's pretty chill, it seems.

+17. 6/3/20, 10:10 PM.
+Not gonna lie, keeping this log was kinda nice.
+It's interesting to see how my ideas come to me, even if so few of them were right.
+It's also rather disturbing to see how bad my spelling is.